 Most of the time, we only think about our water use when something goes awry with our plumbing.
-Like most things in life, though, it’s better to be proactive than reactive.
+But, like most things in life, it’s better to be proactive than reactive.

-An excellent way to improve the quality of your water is by removing the harmful and unhealthy substances that can sometimes make their way into it.
-How do you do this?
+An excellent way to improve your water quality is by removing harmful and unhealthy substances that can sometimes make their way into it.
+So how do you do this?
 Why by installing a water treatment system, of course!

 But how exactly do these systems work?
 Which one is best for you?